DietitianVR

 I worked in Unity and C# for years before beginning this project, but had only dabbled in VR.
 This was my first real virtual reality project, and oh boy did I have my work cut out for me.

 The project was initially going to focus on procedure, including a segment about how to properly place an NG tube.
 I even built a prototype that included a somewhat crude NG tube placement segment.
-However, the team members at Rutgers and UConn eventually decided that those types of interactions could better be handled by real-world dummies, and that VR tools showing things like NG tube placement already existed.
-After much deliberation, we agreed that the focus should be more on the actual dialogue between dietitian and patient.
+However, we eventually decided that those types of interactions could better be handled by the real-world dummies that were already available.
+After much deliberation, we agreed that the focus should be more on the actual dialogue between dietitian and patient, specifically when dealing with difficult or non-compliant patients.

 With the educational goal decided, it was time to get to work.
 Our artists at NMSU did a great job on the character models, textures, and animations.
 I handled everything on the Unity and programming side.
-I also lent my voice to the character “Angry Craig,” and made some of the hospital room objects in Blender.
+I also lent my voice to the character “Angry Craig” and the narrator, and even modeled some of the hospital room objects in Blender.
 I used a dialogue engine called “Ink” to set up the dialogue interactions based on the script provided by the UConn team.
 The rest of the programming was done in C#.
 I wasn’t given many guidelines or specifications, and took some liberties with the features in order to make the simulation more immersive and interactive.

 What I Learned

-Despite the difficulties, the finished modules were effective and immersive.
-I gained valuable experience not just on working in Unity, C#, and virtual reality, but on managing scope and communicating with clients about technical specifications to ensure the final product satisfies all parties involved.
+Despite the difficulties, the modules were effective and immersive.
+I also gained valuable experience not just on working in Unity, C#, and virtual reality, but with managing scope and communicating with clients about technical specifications and limitations to ensure the final product satisfies all parties involved.

 Go Back